|Nutrition Facts (per serving)|

 Chai spice can be added to various dishes, sweet and savory.
 Making lots of our recipe isn't a bad idea, as a sprinkle on everyday dishes like porridge or oatmeal can transform any dish with its deep fragrance and flavor.
 Use it on your favorite quick breads, like banana or blueberry, add it to your morning cereal, or sprinkle it in your favorite pancake or waffle batter.
 Use it to make your own granola, chocolate cake, or biscotti.
 Add it to nut butters when making protein cookies, or blend it with fruit for tasty smoothies.
 Both versions of our chai spice make wonderful beverages: add it to hot milk or water for a comforting break, use it in hot or cold coffee for a twist on your daily cup of joe, or blend it with plant-based milk, coffee, and powdered cocoa for a spiced chai mocha latte.
 This mixture is also amazing on roasted butternut squash or sweet potatoes.

-- 1 cinnamon stick, broken into small pieces or ground
+1 stick cinnamon stick, broken into small pieces

 Pre-Ground Spice Mix

 Mix the spices together and store in an airtight container.

 Hand Ground Chai Spice Blend